SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-23-long-covid-biomarkers.md

 Some crazy people are suspicious that Long COVID-19 is not a real thing.
 So we're gratified here at Chez Weekend to find papers documenting some biomarkers for it that look pretty good!

-## Long COVID skeptics
+## Long COVID-19 skeptics

 There's a certain kind of cruel conservative viewpoint encouraging suspicion that the suffering of "those people" is not real, or at least not as serious as claimed.
 This particularly applies to conditions affecting non-whites (e.g., sickle cell anemia) or women (e.g., chronic fatigue syndrome).
-Since they view COVID-19 as a preoccupation of the liberal, they are also suspicious that Long COVID (now called "post-acute sequelae of COVID-19", or PASC) is just "malingering."
+Since they view COVID-19 as a preoccupation of the liberal, they are also suspicious that Long COVID-19 (now called "post-acute sequelae of COVID-19", or PASC) is just "malingering."

 <img src="{{ site.baseurl }}/images/2022-06-23-long-covid-biomarkers-front-immunol-1.jpg" width="400" height="313" alt="Patterson, et al. @ Front Immunol: Persistence of SARS-CoV2 S1 protein in CD16+ monocytesin Long COVID-19" title="Patterson, et al. @ Front Immunol: Persistence of SARS-CoV2 S1 protein in CD16+ monocytesin Long COVID-19" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">